HachiJiang/Image-Dataset-Generator/README.md

 2. run 'npm run package-mac' or 'package-win'.
 Please refer to [Using Electron-Packager To Package an Electron App](http://mylifeforthecode.com/using-electron-packager-to-package-an-electron-app/) if you meet any problem.

 ### How to Use:
-1. page structure
-2. drag to load image
+1. Drag image to window
-3. click image to add location
+2. Click specific position on image to add location, one by one
-4. coordinate conversion
-5. update dataset
-6. remove data row
+3. You can also remove data row by click `delete` icon
+4. Resize the window, marker position will be update
-7. save to .excel
+5. Save to .excel
-8. css split